 For folks looking to seller finance property and carry back paper, this rate increase can mean big things.
 Typically, those carrying paper on a property charge a few points above the national rate in terms of interest, so those wishing to seller finance may be able to work this to their advantage.

-For those who already carry paper, interest rates are about to go up, meaning it may be a good time to sell mortgage note and reinvest at a better rate of return before the economy takes a downturn.
+For those who already carry paper, interest rates are about to go up, meaning it may be a good time for selling real estate notes and reinvest at a better rate of return before the economy takes a downturn.
 Consult private mortgage note buyers to make an informed decision.